cpwardell/FiNGS/README.md

 ```
 # Download the Dockerfile from this address:
 wget https://raw.githubusercontent.com/cpwardell/FiNGS/master/Dockerfile
-# Build the image and call it "FiNGS"
+# Build the image and call it "fings" (lowercase)
-docker build -t FiNGS .
+docker build -t fings .
 ```

 You can test that your image works by running a container interactively: